NatureGeorge/ReQFlow/analysis/README.md

 + `--database` (Optional): The database to use for FoldSeek (e.g., pdb).
 Defaults to pdb.
 + `--type` (Optional): Type of evaluation (qflow, FrameFlow, FoldFlow, FrameDiff, Genie2, RFdiffusion).
 Defaults to qflow.

+According to the issue of FoldSeek mentioned in https://github.com/steineggerlab/foldseek/issues/323, we use the E-value column to report the TM-score.

 **Notice**, to avoid potential issues, the script would delete unrelavent files in inference directory ('Reset' the folder).
 Besides, running foldseek would use a huge amount of CPU cores.
 By default, the script utilize 50% of all cores.
 You can modify in line 96 of `run_foldseek_parallel.sh`.